SweptThrone/AnkoRP2/README.md

 The second coming of AnkoRP.
 Even better this time.
 Custom files optimized and organized for the second installment of AnkoRP.

+### What Is It?
+AnkoRP is a TDMRP gamemode built for the TFA CS:O weapons.
+Players buy weapons and can upgrade them to kill others players easier.
+There's also a soft roleplay element via gun dealer jobs and other jobs, but the main point is killing.
+This specific version is intended to be played on RP_SouthSide.
+It's based on the regular DarkRP gamemode and relies on it for most functionality.

 ### Comments
 All files have a summary of what they are at the top of the file.
 Other than that, there aren't very many comments.